-Tomatoes have lycopene in it that reduces the possibilities of liver disease.
+Tomatoes have lycopene in it which reduces the possibility of liver disease.
 Adding a pinch of black pepper and salt to tomato juice in the morning is the best cure for Jaundice.

-Radish improves digestion and helps in regularizing the movement of the bowel in the body.
+Radish improves digestion and helps regularize the movement of the bowel in the body.
 A juice made from radish improves appetite and proves to be a natural cure for Jaundice.

 Buttermilk boosts digestion in the body.
 It helps the liver to absorb nutrients efficiently.
-The addition of a bit of salt, cumin seeds, and black pepper makes it more effective.
+Adding a bit of salt, cumin seeds, and black pepper makes it more effective.

-Spinach is one of the healthiest vegetables that have reasonable amounts of iron in it.
+Spinach is one of the healthiest vegetables with reasonable amounts of iron.
 Eating fresh spinach in the form of juice or salad helps in the sound functioning of the liver.
-Green leafy vegetables help the liver in smooth functioning, which is why it’s essential to include them in Jaundice Diet.
+Green leafy vegetables help the liver smooth functioning, so it’s essential to include them in Jaundice Diet.